jamesmh/PersonalBlog/source/_posts/Async-Await-For-The-Rest-Of-Us.md

 **Using async/await "all the way down" simply captures exceptions in asynchronous methods better.**

 If you mark every method that returns a `Task` with the `async` keyword - which in turn enables the `await` keyword - it handles exceptions better and makes them understandable when looking at the exception's message and stack trace.

-# Why Async?

-What's the benefit of using `async/await`?

-## For Web Developers

-If you build web apps using .Net technologies - the answer is simple: **Scalability**.

-When you make IO calls - database queries, file reading, reading from HTTP requests, etc. - the  thread that is handling the current HTTP request is **just waiting**.

-That's it. **It's just waiting for a result to come back from the operating system.**

-Performing a database query, for example, ultimately asks the operating system to connect to the database, send a message and get a message in return.
-But that is the OS making these requests - **not your app.**

-**IO takes time.** Time where the waiting thread (in your app) could be used to do other stuff - especially **handling other HTTP requests**.

-> Using `async/await` allows your .Net web apps to be able to handle **more HTTP requests while waiting for IO to complete.**

-## For Desktop/App Developers

-But desktop apps don't handle HTTP requests...

-Well, desktop apps **do** handle user input (keyboard, mouse, etc.), animations, etc. And there's only **one UI thread** to do that.

-### User Input Is User Input

-If we consider that HTTP requests in a web app are _just user input_, and desktop (or app) keyboard and mouse events are _just user input_ - then it's actually worse for desktop/app developers!
-They only get **one thread** to handle user input!

-The IO issues and fixes still apply.

-However, the issue of CPU intensive tasks is another concern.
-In a nutshell, these types of tasks should not be done on the UI thread.

-The types of tasks would include:

-- Processing a large number of items in a loop
-- Computing aggregations for reporting

-If your app does this (on the main/UI thread), then there's nothing to handle user input and UI stuff like animations, etc.

-This leads to freezing and laggy apps.

-The solution is to offload CPU intensive tasks to a background task/thread.
-This starts to get into queuing up new threads/tasks, how to use `ConfigureAwait(false)` to keep asynchronous branches of your code on a non-UI context, etc. All things beyond the scope of our article.

 # Conclusion